Your Guide to Electric Cars

 This will include models that meet the classic definition of an electric car: a vehicle that is powered only by one or more electric motors.

-Recharging the battery of an electric vehicle is as simple as refueling a petrol- or diesel-powered car – it just takes longer.
+Recharging an electric car battery is as simple as refueling a petrol- or diesel-powered car – it just takes longer.

-You can recharge an electric car by plugging it into a conventional household power socket, though for the quickest times it’s possible to install special fast-chargers in your garage.
+You can recharge an electric car at home by plugging it into a conventional household power socket, though for the quickest times it’s possible to install special fast-chargers in your garage.

-There’s also a growing network of charging stations, though the infrastructure is still in its infancy – especially in Australia.
+There’s also a growing network of charging stations for replenishing electric car battery life, though the infrastructure is still in its infancy – especially in Australia.

 Going the distance

-Compact electric cars have typically been offering a range of about 160km, though newer models are reaching claims of 200km, or even close to double that distance.
-Some larger EVs are already capable of about 500km – and a new generation of EVs arriving in the next few years will reach a similar range.
+Compact electric cars have typically been offering a range of about 160km, though continual electric-car development means newer models are reaching claims of 200km, or even close to double that distance.
+Some larger EVs are already capable of about 500km – and a new generation of EVs arriving in the next few years will reach a similar range, according to manufacturer claims.

 The Volvo Cars showroom of the near future will comprise vehicles that all feature at least one electric motor.